anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 A good organization doesn't merely accumulate experience.

-It **crystallizes experience into mechanisms that help people make better decisions.**
+It **crystallizes experience into mechanisms that help people make better decisions automatically.**

 It learns: